virtual-cast/Zenject/Documentation/WritingAutomatedTests.md

 }
 ```

 Note that you can add your own scene tests through the right click menu in the Projects tab by choosing `Create -> Zenject -> Scene Test`.
+Note that they will require an asmdef file set up in a similar way to integration tests as described above.

 Every scene test should inherit from SceneTestFixture, and then at some point in each test method it should call `yield return LoadScene(NameOfScene)`